yashuaecphe/django-first-blog/README.md

-workingbranch
-This branch serves as my baseline, everything is functional No heroku deployment
+superusers:
+    djdols,djdols
+    admin,admin1234

+This branch has apis now